 A charity's Responsible People should be aware of the risks of their particular practices – including any outsourced to an external service provider – and should have processes in place to protect their charity from those risks.

-Charities rely heavily on public trust and confidence for support.
 A good relationship with the public and a committed supporter base can take years – even decades – to build, but can take a fraction of that time to fall apart.

-There are laws at both the federal and state level that may apply to the way a charity collects, stores and uses information and data about people.
-The responsible persons of a charity should be aware of the laws that apply to their charity, and ensure their charity’s staff and volunteers follow processes that comply with these laws.
+Responsible People should be aware of the laws that apply to their charity, and ensure their charity’s staff and volunteers follow processes that comply with these laws.

 State and territory level

-Laws at the state and territory level differ in each jurisdiction and, as such, may apply to the information and data that a charity holds in different ways and bring different requirements.
-It is up to the Responsible People of a charity to be aware of state or territory laws that apply to their charity.
+Laws at state and territory level differ in each jurisdiction and, as such, may apply to the information and data that a charity holds in different ways, and may result in different requirements for their management.

 For a list of laws and other regulatory agencies in state and territory jurisdictions, please see the Office of the Australian Information Commissioner website.